Links on Android Authority may earn us a commission. Learn more.

 Check out: Captain America turns 10

 The Hawkeye show will also follow Clint reconnecting with his wife and kids following the events of Avengers: Endgame, where he spent five years apart from them when they were wiped out by Thanos in “the Snap.”
-In the trailer, we see Clint promising his daughter that he’ll be home for Christmas, once he’s dealt with the skeletons in his closet.
+In the first trailer, we see Clint promising his daughter that he’ll be home for Christmas, once he’s dealt with the skeletons in his closet.
+In a second trailer, Clint’s wife, Laura, is disappointed that his latest mission is delaying his return home.

 The holiday setting appears to be pretty central in the trailer, with “It’s the Most Wonderful Time of the Year” playing over the action.
 Blending action with a Christmas setting puts Hawkeye in the good company of movies like Die Hard, Lethal Weapon, The Long Kiss Goodnight, and fellow Marvel title Iron Man 3.